Blog

 Dual-Diagnosis Treatment for Addiction and Depression

-Around 17 million adults[4] in America have a dual diagnosis – meaning that they have both a mental health condition and a substance use disorder.
-Among these individuals, less than 18 percent get the help they need.
-Therapeutic techniques[5] that help treat someone with a dual-diagnosis issue include cognitive-behavioral therapy (CBT)[6] and dialectical behavioral therapy (DBT)[7].
+Around 17 million adults in America have a dual diagnosis – meaning that they have both a mental health condition and a substance use disorder.
+Among these individuals, less than 18 percent get the help that they need.
+Therapeutic techniques that are helpful to treat someone with a dual-diagnosis issue include cognitive-behavioral therapy (CBT) and dialectical behavioral therapy (DBT).

 Cognitive-behavioral therapy focuses on replacing cognitive distortions – irrational and negative thought patterns common in depression.
 Dialectical behavioral therapy is a form of CBT that focuses on learning coping mechanisms that address addiction and mental health issues.
 Cognitive-behavioral therapy, a widely used and effective treatment for depression, is often covered by health insurance, although coverage can vary.